Oxtail Stew

 Simply put, oxtails are chunks of skinned cattle tails.
 Rich in collagen and marrow, when slow-cooked for long, they become tender, like braised short ribs.

-I often describe them as meatier short ribs, so if you love them, you will undoubtedly enjoy oxtails.
-Here are some reasons why you’d love this recipe:
+I often describe them as meatier beef chuck short ribs, so if you enjoy them, you will undoubtedly enjoy oxtails.

 • The perfect texture.
 When cooked over low heat for a long time, oxtail becomes so tender that it melts in your mouth.
 The meat falls off the bone!

 • Oxtails.
-I prefer 2-3-inch thick chunks of oxtails for this recipe.
-Also, choose ones with bone intact because it adds to the super flavorful gravy.
+For this recipe, I prefer 2-3-inch thick chunks of oxtails.
+Also, choose ones with bone intact, as this adds to the super-flavorful gravy.

 • Worcestershire sauce.
-This is an all-in-one flavor bomb that never disappoints!
+This is an all-in-one flavor booster that never disappoints!
 It adds some tang and umami flavor.
 Don’t have any on hand?
 Try some balsamic vinegar.

 • Soy sauce.
 Balances out the sweet flavors with some savory punch.
-I used low-sodium soy sauce, but use anything you prefer.
+I used low-sodium soy sauce, but feel free to use your preferred brand.

 • Brown sugar.
-Adding some sugar adds richness and actually helps tenderize the meat even more so it falls off the bone.
+Adding sugar adds richness and actually helps tenderize the meat even further, allowing it to fall off the bone.

 • Kosher salt and black pepper.
 To taste.